aseanic/aseanic.github.io/README.md

 ![wXw7Ra5](https://github.com/user-attachments/assets/d72bc720-6563-4235-8853-5338e2d14605)

-To access to the movie click & Hold to bring up Browse Into menu.
+To access to the movie, Click & Hold to bring up Browse Into menu dialog.
+Click that to browse that by language to prevent all 3000+ movies in one go.

 Fanart, wallart, synopsis, multiple audios and subtitles are supported.

 Slyguy Youtube AutoTrailer is not supported currently for the VOD but working fine on others.